-The purpose of the degree program in Middle Grades Education (MGE) is to develop and train middle grades educators equipped to teach 4th through 8th Grade who demonstrate the knowledge, skills, professional dispositions, and Christian attitudes associated with being an Effective Mentor Teacher.
+The purpose of the degree program in Middle Grades Education (MGE) is to develop and train middle grades educators equipped to teach 4th through 8th Grade who demonstrate the knowledge, skills, professional dispositions, and Christian attitudes associated with being an effective teacher.
 The Middle Grades Education major requires Education and concentration coursework.
 The student selects two areas of concentration/specialization from the following: Language Arts, Social Studies, Math, and Science.
-The student progresses from General Studies courses and Foundational Education courses into the Teacher Education Program (TEP), which includes three semesters of teacher education courses with field experiences and one semester of student teaching experience in a local public middle school.
-The specific degree program requirements are listed on page 80.
+The student progresses from General Studies courses and Foundational Education courses into the Teacher Education Program (TEP, see pp. 85-87), which includes three semesters of teacher education courses with field experiences and one semester of student teaching experience in a local public middle school.
+The specific degree program requirements are listed on page 90.